MacKay House

-As foreman and consultant, in addition to midwifing a mostly-historic remodel of this 1907 transitional Victorian / craftsman style house with chalet tendencies, we also did the restoration of the windows and doors.
+As foreman and consultant on this job, in addition to midwifing a mostly-historic remodel of this 1907 transitional Victorian / craftsman style house with chalet tendencies, we also did the restoration of the windows and doors.
 We did not have full control over all aspects of design, and it shows, unfortunately. the paint color choice was bad.
 The light fixtures were bad.
 The landscaping was bad.
 The owner also hired another crew to destroy the original chimney and fireplace, which the new owners bitterly regret.
 The precious bricks were carted off to the dump before I could find someone to salvage them.

 When we started, none of the windows operated and many were almost un-salvagable.
 The owner would have replaced with vinyl, but was stopped by the local design review board of the Garvanza Historic Preservation Overlay Zone.
 The owner was forced to call me.
 The pulleys were all seized up, and all of the top sashes were fastened shut.
 In fact, the owner only hired us to restore “single-hung” windows, which are actually almost non-existent in the west.
 If you have single hung windows in California, no you don’t. they’re just painted shut.
 We ended up restoring the second sash functionality at our own cost.